Keren Lloyd Bright is a Senior Lecturer in Law. She was the Law School's Programme Director for over five years.

 Keren's current teaching interests include:

-For five years Keren held a consultancy with the UK Centre for Legal Education.
+For many years Keren held a consultancy with the UK Centre for Legal Education.
 UKCLE was the Law subject centre of the Higher Education Academy and was based at the University of Warwick.
 Her consultancy involved the professional development of law lecturers at universities across the UK and additionally, the authoring of teaching and assessment resources for law lecturers.

 During her time as Programme Director at the Open University Law School, Keren worked in collaboration with her counterparts at the University of Law to deliver the OU law degree.
 Keren also had involvement in the collaboration with ACAS to create an OU postgraduate qualification for their advisers.